SoftMoonWebWare/syncdir.php/README.md

  Just nothing gets synced/copied, as if you selected no files to sync/copy.
  I've looked at the code again and again, but did not see any reason why it might fail, other than the data did not transfer from the browser to PHP correctly for some reason.
  Since then, I've been using it without any problem!
-Wierd, huh!
+Weird, huh!
+ The code has been updated, enhanced, expanded, etc, but the “verified” section remains fairly stable, so...?
  Playing with the filesystem while debugging is not something I want to do everyday, so IDK when I will look into that by trying to flubber it.
  I think I remember trying to sync many, many, many “verified first” files at once, and it failed.
  It worked when I only verified a few, if that’s a hint.
- However, again, since then, I’ve bulk copied a very large sum of files, again and again as I make a new SSD backup of all my stuff from a HDD archive, as well as sync two different old achive drives and my current working drive, with no problem.
+ However, again, since then, I’ve bulk copied a very large sum of files, again and again as I make a new SSD backup of all my stuff from a HDD archive, as well as sync two different old archive drives and my current working drive, with no problem.
  Debugging code that fails under unknown circumstances is tricky.
  Doing so while your code is continuously modifying the filesystem is a real PITA!